Service performed at: Lennon Road-Flint

 Patients with osteoporosis are prone to compression fractures in the spine bones, or vertebrae.
 More than 700,000 such fractures occur every year in the United States.
 Patients with this condition are subject to debilitating pain, disturbed sleep, decreased lung and intestinal function, and difficulty completing routine activities.
 According to a recent report, data shows that “osteoporotic fractures are responsible for more hospitalizations than heart attacks, strokes, and breast cancer combined”.

 This is an outpatient procedure performed in an interventional radiology suite and usually takes about 1 hour.
 Vertebroplasty involves injecting a compound (the consistency is similar to toothpaste) into the small holes in your weakened vertebrae to strengthen the bones.
-This makes them less likely to fracture again and provides pain relief.
-Using image guidance, a hollow needle is passed through the skin into the bone and the compound is injected.
 The compound usually hardens within 20 minutes.

 Kyphoplasty is similar, except a balloon is first inserted into the fractured vertebra, and inflated to push the bone back into its normal shape.
 The balloon is removed, and the compound mentioned above is inserted.

 Standard therapy for VCFs includes bed rest, pain medication, muscle relaxants, external back braces, and physical therapy.
 If there is little to no pain relief, your doctor may recommend vertebral augmentation, also known as kyphoplasty.
 This minimally invasive procedure is performed on an outpatient basis and usually requires a local anesthetic and mild sedation, eliminating many of the complications resulting from open surgery.

 For many patients, kyphoplasty is covered by Medicare and most private insurers.
 Kyphoplasty allows you to resume many of the physical activities that you love.
 Best of all, it alleviates pain in approximately 90 percent of patients.